j3parker/d2l-multi-git/README.md

 # d2l-multi-git

 A tool for working with multiple git repos at once.
 Particularly D2L's checkout folder.
+It is essentially map (the default) and filter over a collection of repositories.

 ## Usage